-(SLIM and GILL SPANNER help JIM CRAIG into the stagecoach.)
+(SLIM SHERMAN and GIL SPANNER help JIM CRAIG into the stagecoach.)

 JIM CRAIG: This job’s enough to make an old woman out of a man.

-JESS: Well, don’t try.
+JESS HARPER: Well, don’t try.
 I think we all kinda know what it is.
-(Offers his hand to GILL SPANNER , who shakes it.)
+(Offers his hand to GIL SPANNER , who shakes it.)
 Good luck, Gil.

-SLIM: (Offers his hand for GILL SPANNER to shake.)
+SLIM SHERMAN: (Offers his hand for GIL SPANNER to shake.)
 That goes for me, too.

-SLIM: I want you to come back and see us.
+SLIM SHERMAN: I want you to come back and see us.
 Next time, make it so we’ll have a little more time to sit down and talk.
-(Shuts the door and waves to the driver) Alright.
+(GIL SPANNER enters the stagecoach.
+SLIM SHERMAN ahuts the door and waves to the driver) Alright.
 (Stagecoach leaves)

-(JESS moves as if he is going to hit SLIM in his wounded arm and SLIM glares at him until JESS claps him on the back and they both walk back towards the ranch house, grinning.)
+(JESS HARPER moves as if he is going to hit SLIM SHERMAN in his wounded arm and SLIM SHERMAN glares at him until JESS HARPER claps him on the back and they both walk back towards the ranch house, grinning.)

 Sources: Laramie episodes (written, spoken and credits), Internet Movie Database (IMDb) and individual observation